The Board of Health is comprised of 5 members elected for terms of 3 years each.

 Links people with needed personal health services and assures the provision of health care when otherwise unavailable.

 Mobilizes community partnerships to identify and solve health problems.

 Monitors health status to identify community health problems.

 This section of the Board of Health works to protect the community from any chemical, physical or biological agent that could adversely affect the health of the citizens of Ashland.
 The Food Inspector conducts routine inspections of all licensed food-related businesses to ensure that the food supply is wholesome, stored, prepared and displayed in accordance with the Massachusetts Food Code.
 These inspections, plus follow-up inspections, are conducted twice per year in every establishment.
 In addition, the Health Agent conducts inspections of swimming pools, recreational camps, tanning facilities, body art establishments, and other licensed activities.

-The Town of Ashland belongs to the Central Massachusetts Mosquito Control Project based in Waltham.
-The Mosquito Control Project provides the Town with a comprehensive mosquito control program.
-This includes ditch maintenance, flood control, mosquito surveillance, destruction of mosquito larvae and adult mosquito control.
+The Town of Ashland belongs to the Central Massachusetts Mosquito Control Project (CMMCP) based in Northborough.
+Central Mass Mosquito Control Project provides the Town with a comprehensive mosquito control program which includes ditch maintenance, flood control, mosquito surveillance, destruction of mosquito larvae and adult mosquito control.
 To inquire about mosquito control you may contact the Board of Health office or contact Central Massachusetts Mosquito Control Project directly at 508-393-3055, or visit their website.